massimobarbieri/convert4car/README.md

 # convert4car
-Convert my music from free format to mp3 for my audio car system
+Convert my music from free format to mp3 for my audio car system.